-USB 3.0 compliance testing has changed significantly to accommodate the new challenges associated with a higher speed interface.
+USB 3.1 compliance testing has changed significantly to accommodate the new challenges associated with a higher speed interface.
 Validation of a USB 2.0 receiver involves performing a receiver sensitivity test.
-A High Speed device must respond to a test packet at or above 150 mV and ignore (squelch) signals below 100 mV.
+A High Speed device must respond to a test packet at or above 150 mV and ignore

+(squelch) signals below 100 mV.
 SuperSpeed USB receivers must function with many more signal impairments and therefore the test requirements are more demanding than USB 2.0.
-While the USB 3.0 specification defines a target BER of 1x10-12 the receiver compliance test strategy allows for shorter test times by increasing the deterministic jitter which creates an effective BER of 1x10-10.
-With increased Di and a lower effective Ri, based on a lower BER, this results in an equivalent Ti(BER) for both target BER levels.
-For USB 3.0 testing there are several testing options available to thoroughly evaluate USB 3.0 Rx devices.
+While the USB 3.1 specification defines a target BER of 1x10-12 the receiver compliance test strategy allows for shorter test times by increasing the deterministic jitter which creates an effective BER of 1x10-10.
+With increased Dj and a lower effective Rj, based on a lower BER, this results in an equivalent Tj(BER) for both target BER levels.

-Tektronix provides its customers with a choice between two solutions for automated receiver test for USB 3.0.
-For characterization testing, which is often done for first article silicon, instruments such as a BERTScope are available.
+For characterization testing, which is often done for first article silicon, instruments such as a BERTScope may be a good choice.
 A BERTScope Bit Error Rate Analyzer combines the capabilities of an enhanced high performance Bit Error Rate Tester (BERT), with the eye pattern display of an oscilloscope.
-For test scenarios where it is important to dynamically change parameters such as data rate, jitter profile or data patterns; a BERTScope provides versatile pattern generation and BERbased troubleshooting tools that supports the complete suite of measurements required for USB 3.0 Rx testing.
+For test scenarios where it is important to dynamically change parameters such as data rate, jitter profile or data patterns; a BERTScope provides versatile pattern generation and BERbased troubleshooting tools that supports the complete suite of measurements required for USB 3.1 Rx testing.